drdee/gingle/README.md

 ## Background
 Gingle is a small utility that the Analytics team at the Wikimedia Foundation uses to automatically add commit links to story cards.
-While mingle does have native support for Git integration, it only supports a single Git repo.
+While Mingle does have native support for Git integration, it only supports a single Git repo.
 The Analytics team uses many repos and we would like a more granular tracking of the progresss of individual story cards.

 Gingle consists of three parts
 - a Git post-commit hook